Djiit/whydtogo/README.md

 # Whyd to go

-"Take your Whyd playlists away".
-This is a very cheap and simple CLI wrapper around youtube-dl for Whyd, using BeautifulSoup4 and docopt.
+"Take your Whyd playlists away."

+This is a very cheap and simple CLI wrapper around youtube-dl for Whyd using BeautifulSoup4 and docopt.

 ## Usage

-Check the built-in help message : `python main.py -h`
+Check the built-in help message : `whydtogo --help`

+For development usage use `whydtogo/__init__.py --help`

 ## Installation